GroupDebate: Enhancing the Efficiency of Multi-Agent Debate Using Group Discussion: Introduction

 \section{Introduction}

-Large language Models (LLMs) such as GPT \cite{openai2024gpt4,brown2020language,bubeck2023sparks,radford2018improving,radford2019language}, LLaMa \cite{touvron2023llama,touvron2023llama2}, and PaLM \cite{anil2023palm,chowdhery2023palm} have demonstrated remarkable capabilities in various downstream tasks.
+Large language Models (LLMs) such as GPT \cite{openai2024gpt4,brown2020language,bubeck2023sparks,radford2018improving,radford2019language}, LLaMa \cite{touvron2023llama,touvron2023llama2}, and PaLM \cite{anil2023palm,chowdhery2023palm} have revolutionized the field of natural language processing (NLP) by demonstrating remarkable capabilities across a wide range of tasks.
 These models can reach or even exceed human performance in a range of NLP tasks but their performance is still limited in complex mathematical and logical reasoning tasks \cite{liu2023evaluating}.
-To address these limitations, researchers have proposed Chain-of-Thought \cite{kojima2023large,wei2023chainofthought,nye2021work} that generates the reasoning process step by step.
-Subsequent research has introduced such as the Tree-of-Thoughts \cite{yao2024tree}, Graph-of-Thoughts \cite{besta2024graph}, and the use of Verification \cite{lightman2023lets} to further enhance the ability to perform complex multi-step reasoning.
-Unfortunately, these single-agent methods are more likely to fall into random fabrication of facts or the generation of delusions, thus leading to erroneous outcomes in multi-step reasoning processes \cite{bubeck2023sparks,huang2023survey,ji2023survey}.
+To address these limitations, researchers have proposed developed various techniques to enhance the reasoning abilities of LLMs.
+Chain-of-Thought \cite{kojima2023large,wei2023chainofthought,nye2021work} encourages models to generates the reasoning process step by step.
+Subsequent research has introduced such as Tree-of-Thoughts \cite{yao2024tree} and Verification \cite{lightman2023lets} to enhance their ability to perform complex multi-step reasoning.
+Unfortunately, these single-agent methods are more likely to fall into random fabrication of facts or the generation of delusions, thus leading to erroneous outcomes \cite{bubeck2023sparks,huang2023survey,ji2023survey}.
 The multi-agent debate methods mitigate these issues by allowing different agents to express their arguments to each other and these approaches have demonstrated considerable potential and effectiveness across various types of tasks and datasets \cite{chan2023chateval,du2023improving,liang2023encouraging,sun2023corex,wang2023apollo,xiong2023examining,xu2023toward}.

 However, as the number of agents and rounds increases, the token cost in multi-agent debate can escalate significantly.
 This issue results in monetary expenditure on tokens through LLM-based API or substantial computational overhead and power consumption, thereby severely hindering the scalability and broader application of multi-agent debate, especially in scenarios with limited computational resources \cite{guo2024large}.
 As illustrated in the Figure \ref{fig1}, compared with a single LLM-based agent, employing a multi-agent debate with three agents in five rounds can potentially raise the accuracy from the initial 50\% to 98\%, but introduces 101× token cost in the Arithmetic \cite{brown2020language} task.
 Similarly, in the GSM8K \cite{cobbe2021training} task, five rounds of multi-agent debate involving four agents can raise the accuracy from 76\% to 88\%, but it results in 90× token cost.
 To address the issue of the rapidly increasing number of tokens in multi-agent debates, researchers have proposed various improved techniques.
 For instance, the multi-agent debate in \cite{du2023improving} summarizes the output of other agents to serve as the input for the next round. \cite{sun2023corex} proposes a "forgetfulness" mode that only the output from the previous round is stored as input for the next round.
 However, only employing a "forgetfulness" mode or summary mechanism to reduce token cost is still limited due to their theoretical complexity and the issue of exacerbated token growth.
 Moreover, owing to their simplistic debating modes, they struggle to fully exploit the collaborative capabilities of multi-agent debates.